KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 It is motive.
 It drives becoming.
 It is infinity in active differentiation and motion — the entire Field of Becoming, not merely an initiating spark.
 It is dynamic in a sense that Zenon is not — Zenon is trans-structural stillness; Motive Infinity is the pre-hypostatic field that produces the conditions for structural expression.

 But it is not itself within the hypostatic arc.
 It does not traverse.
-It does not operate at L₅ or below.
-It sits at L₀ as a modal current of Khaon — the field that makes traversal possible without itself being traversal.
+It does not resolve into L₅ or subsequent hypostatic bands.
+It is present at L₀ as a modal current of Khaon — the field that makes traversal possible without itself being traversal.

 ### 2.3 The Hypostatic Arc (L₅ → L₁ / IL₅ → IL₁) — Structure in Motion